OutSystems/docs-product/src/develop/testing/testing-bdd-framework.md

 * [Component Testing Best Practices video](https://www.outsystems.com/training/courses/180/component-testing/?LearningPathId=10) -- A video detailing best practices for structuring and organizing test code for component tests.
 * [Your Complete Guide to BDD Testing in OutSystems](https://www.outsystems.com/blog/posts/bdd-testing/) -- A thorough how-to guide on implementing your first test case with the BDDFramework
-* [BDDFramework documentation page](https://www.outsystems.com/forge/Component_Documentation.aspx?ProjectId=1201&ProjectName=bddframework) -- A summary of the latest changes and features for the server-side tool
 * [BDDFramework for Client-Side documentation page]( https://www.outsystems.com/forge/Component_Documentation.aspx?ProjectId=10917&ProjectName=bddframework-client-side) -- A summary of the latest changes and features for the client-side tool